splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 Generate alerts
 =====================

-To generate alerts in Incident Intelligence, you can define a detector or ingest alerts using an ingest endpoint.
-See :ref:`ii-generate-alerts`.
+To begin using Incident Intelligence you need to generate alerts in Incident Intelligence.
+You can define a detector to automatically generate alerts in Incident Intellgence or ingest alerts using an ingest endpoint.
+See :ref:`ii-generate-alerts` go get started generating alerts in Incident Intelligence.

 .. _ii-setup-service:

 Create a service
 =====================

-Use services to organize incidents depending on the impacted environmental component.
+Next, you need to create services to organize your alerts and incidents based on the impacted environmental component.
 Begin by creating a service.
-See :ref:`ii-create-configure-services`.
+See :ref:`ii-create-configure-services` for steps to create a service.

 .. _ii-setup-alert-routing:

 Configure the alerts that are routed to your service
 =======================================================

 Next, use alert routing to associate alerts with a service.
 If an alert matches your alert filter conditions, it is routed to the service.
-See :ref:`ii-configure-alert-routing`.
+See :ref:`ii-configure-alert-routing` for step to create alert routing rules.

 .. _ii-setup-alert-grouping:

 Configure how alerts are grouped
 =====================================

 After you configure which alerts are routed to your service, use alert grouping to manage which alerts create an incident and how alerts are grouped into incidents.
+See :ref:`ii-configure-alert-grouping` for steps to create your alert grouping rules.

 .. _ii-setup-incident-workflows:

 Configure incident workflows for your service
 ===============================================

 After you manage which alerts create an incident and how alerts are grouped into incidents, use incident workflows to determine who is notified when a new incident is triggered.
 See :ref:`ii-configure-incident-workflows`.

 .. _ii-setup-manage-on-call-schedules:

 Create your on-call schedules
 ===============================

-Use an on-call schedule as a step in your service incident workflows.
-See :ref:`ii-create-manage-on-call-schedules`.
+You can use on-call schedules as a step in your incident workflow.
+See :ref:`ii-create-manage-on-call-schedules` for steps to create an on-call schedule.

+This completes the setup for Incident Intelligence and you are ready to begin responding to incidents.
+See :ref:`ii-respond-manage-incidents`.